 Hepatitis is inflammation of the liver.
 Hepatitis may be caused by alcohol, drugs, toxins or infection with a virus (called viral hepatitis).
+There are 5 viruses known to cause hepatitis.
 The most common are hepatitis A, B and C. Hepatitis B is a sexually transmissible infection (STI) and blood-borne virus (BBV), which means it can be passed on through sexual contact or by blood to blood contact.

 Hepatitis A and C are not considered STIs however, they can be transmitted (passed on) during some types of sexual contact.
 Hepatitis C is a BBV.

 - hepatitis A is rare and sexual transmission mostly affects men who have sex with men (MSM)